Applications are now closed For Girls on Ice. Thanks for your interest in this program!

 - Day 12: Final reflection activities and return home.

-With support from National Sciences and Engineering Council of Canada (NSERC), BC Hydro, Arjay Miller Foundation, Engineers and Geoscientists of BC
+With support from National Sciences and Engineering Council of Canada (NSERC), BC Hydro, Arjay R. and Frances F. Miller Foundation, Engineers and Geoscientists of BC